-Despite regulations in Europe with proven clinical outcome success, similar legislation has yet to be adopted in the United States, even in the face of similar nickel sensitization rates to those seen in Europe in the mid-1980s.3 For example, the most recent North American Contact Dermatitis Group (NACDG) 2005-2012 data demonstrates that 25.6% of 883 children patch tested had a clinically relevant response to nickel.3 In orducers Environmental Research Association met with the Consumer Product Safety Commission (CSPC) urging the US adoption of legislation similar to the 1994 European Nickel Directive, which is now included in the Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals."18 In fact "The CPSC shared concerns over the need for limiting nickel release from articles that would come in direct and prolonged contact with the skin, but could not commit to action at that time."18 Thus, the US not only lacks legislation regulating prevalent products such as piercing equipment and jewelry posts, but also common children-directed merchandise and clothing.19 In a recent study, der to prevent early exposure to nickel and consequently decrease the rates of nickel contact allergy, US initiatives are needed to limit the quantity of nickel released from products with prolonged skin contact.
-"Approximately 10 years ago, representatives from the Nickel Development Institute and the Nickel ProJensen et al indicated that over half the toys containing metal in the US contain nickel.18 Furthermore, there are increasing reports of potential sources of nickel in cell phones, iPads, laptops and other electronic devices, including the rapidly expanding market of portable wearable health-oriented computing devices.20-22
+US adoption of legislation similar to the 1994 European Nickel Directive, which is now included in the Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals."18 In fact "The CPSC shared concerns over the need for limiting nickel release from articles that would come in direct and prolonged contact with the skin, but could not commit to action at that time."18 Thus, the US not only lacks legislation regulating prevalent products such as piercing equipment and jewelry posts, but also common children-directed merchandise and clothing.19 In a recent study, Jensen et al indicated that over half the toys containing metal in the US contain nickel.
+Furthermore, there are increasnickel contact allergy, US initiatives are needed to limit the quantity of nickel released from products with prolonged skin contact.
+"Approximately 10 years ago, representatives from the Nickel Development Institute and the Nickel Producers Environmental Research Association met with the Consumer Product Safety Commission (CSPC) urging the ing reports of potential sources of nickel in cell phones, iPads, laptops and other electronic devices, including the rapidly expanding market of portable wearable health-oriented computing devices.20-22